dzmalone/aacc/README.md

-# AACC: Attribution for AI-Enhanced Creative Content
+# AACC: AI Attribution and Creative Content

 **A transparency framework for creators across all disciplines.**